fujiechen/fsm/README.md

     - FinalState: Accepting state with its name and output, extended from State, implemented Comparable interface
   - Transitions: Transition object set
     - Transition: Accepting transition with its state(State), input(Letter), and destination(State)
+  - Interfaces:
     - Comparable interface: provide standard interface method to compare between objects
+    - FSM Service: provide standard interface methods for the main service, so leave more implementation possibility for other developers
+    - Builder: provide standard interface methods for the FSM builders

 ### Procedure